loupus/LtcWaveAudio/README.md

 2- For ltc, you have to download ltclib from https://github.com/x42/libltc.
 Go Download ZIP  and add decoder.c,  decoder.h,  encoder.c,  encoder.h, ltc.c, ltc.h and timecode.c files to your project.
 You can also compile libltc and use as library, however in this project we prefer to use code pages.
 2- Ltc için https://github.com/x42/libltc adresinden libltc'i indirin ve decoder.c,  decoder.h,  encoder.c,  encoder.h, ltc.c, ltc.h ve timecode.c dosylarını projenize ekleyin. İsterseniz libltc kütüphanesini derleyip öyle de kullanabilirsiniz.
 Ancak bu projede kod sayfalarını eklemeyi tercih ettik.

-3- Create a new header file, like ltcaudio.h and a new c file like ltcaudio.c.
+3-Create a new header file, like ltcaudio.h and a new c file like ltcaudio.c.
 3-Yeni bir header ve c dosyası oluşturun.
 Biz ltcaudio.h ve ltcaudio.c isimlerini vermeyi tercih ettik.

-4-  Include below headers, mmsystem.h is the header file that will let us use mme library, ltc.h is libltc header file.
+4-Include below headers, mmsystem.h is the header file that will let us use mme library, ltc.h is libltc header file.

 4-Aşağıdaki header dosyalarını ekleyin. mmsystem.h wave için ltc.h libltc kullanımı için ekliyoruz.